worldstudio/worldstudio.github.io/_theme/gun-violence.md

 artist_bio_html: >-
   <p>Edel Rodriguez is a Cuban American artist whose work has been exhibited
   internationally.
-Inspired by personal history, religious rituals, politics, memory, and nostalgia, his bold, figurative works are an examination of identity, cultural displacement and mortality.
+Inspired by personal history, religious rituals, politics, memory and nostalgia, his bold, figurative works are an examination of identity, cultural displacement and mortality.
 Socialist propaganda and western advertising, island culture and contemporary city life are all aspects of his life that continue to inform his work.
 Rodriguez has created artwork